 The newly formed esports team includes seven Farming Simulator players from Germany.
 With this news, there will also be new company-designed and branded vehicles added to the existing fleet in the game.
 The John Deere team will play their first match at FarmCon 2019 in July.

 “The reasons for John Deere’s entry into e-sports are obvious: first and foremost the attractiveness of the detailed Farming Simulator within the agricultural sector and far beyond,” wrote Ralf Lenge, the Manager of Public Relations at John Deere.
 “This is accompanied by the high level of acceptance of John Deere products in Farming Simulator and the ever stronger interlocking of the real with the digital world.”

 John Deere joins other farming equipment manufacturers like Lindner, Horsch, Krone, and Bednar.
-These companies have also been revealed as sponsors for teams.
-Other sponsors include Logitech G, Intel, Corteva, DLG, Noble Chairs, and Nitrado.
+These companies have also been revealed as patrons for teams.
+Other patrons include Logitech G, Intel, Corteva, DLG, Noble Chairs, and Nitrado.
 Other than the aforementioned prize pool, there will be a €100K prize for the championship finals at FarmCon 2020.
 This expansion for John Deere and other farming equipment manufacturers is a great way to increase their presence in the esports community.